KelvinNewtype/Freecodecamp-Travel-Lab/README.md

 Push to Deployment Vercel

-Email & Newsletter function needed
+Email & Newsletter function should be implemented

 ### 🌍 Travel Agency Page ✈️